 Children’s Garden (Free)

-Nearby the Cloud Forest and Flower Dome area (about 5 minutes walk south), there is a huge outdoor play area called Children’s Garden, which features water fountains and playground.
-This might be of interest to you and your child if the weather hot and it is not raining.
+Nearby the Cloud Forest and Flower Dome area (about 5 minutes walk south), there is a huge outdoor play area called Children’s Garden, which features water fountains and a playground.
+This might be of interest to you and your child if the weather is hot and it is not raining.
 There is a changing room and a toilet inside the premise.
 Just bring swimsuits, towels and a change of clothes for everyone!
 The best part is, it’s completely FREE.
 Yep – no tickets required.

 Marina Barrage (Free)

 Marina Barrage Water Playground is another water play area provided for free by the PUB (Public Utilities Board), Singapore’s national water agency.
 It’s a little less exciting than the Children’s Garden, but my toddler loved it just the same – he did not want to leave!
 There is no changing area here at the playground, but there is a toilet at the PUB building nearby.

 Also inside the PUB building, you can check out Sustainable Singapore Gallery to see the challenges and efforts Singapore is taken up to ensure the city remains clean, green, and liveable for its citizens.